 The bills would require that applicants for FIA assistance submit to drug testing as a condition of eligibility.
 Many believe that this provision singles out one segment of society -- the poor -- and subjects them to an invasion of privacy.
-It is argued that no one should be required to give up his or her right to privacy to get government help.
+It is argued that no one should have to give up the right to privacy to get government help.